×

 When we asked people living in London about club and activities where newcomers can meet others, they responded:

 "Expats in London can join a variety of clubs and activities to meet people and make friends.
 Popular activities include joining a sports team, attending a language exchange, or joining a local meetup group.
 Expats can also meet people by attending cultural events, such as art exhibitions, music festivals, and theatre performances.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-Finally, expats can also meet people by attending networking events, such as business conferences and seminars," said one expat who made the move to London.
+Finally, expats can also meet people by attending networking events, such as business conferences and seminars," remarked one expat who made the move to London.

 Learn MoreGet Quote